 The IDE program of study revolves around a core curriculum of six required courses, to which are added elective courses of each student’s choosing.
 The core courses are designed to provide students with rigorous academic training, as well as with tools that can be used in policy analysis.
-These semester-long courses are required of all students.
+These one semester-long courses are required of all students.

 Econ 545 Microeconomics

 In contrast to a first-year Ph.D. course in Microeconomics, this course stresses applications, while still requiring a high level of analytical rigor.
 Theory of the consumer and theory of the firm are taught with an eye towards using the theory to analyze policy proposals and non-standard market structures.
 Game theory, market level analysis, and choice under uncertainty are also covered.

 This course covers the elements of probability and statistics needed for regression analysis in the first few lectures.
 We then move to a scalar treatment of econometrics and some applied work in Stata.
 The course also has a self-contained treatment of linear (or matrix) algebra that is useful for econometrics.
 The ultimate goal of the course is to produce students who can use econometric software for data analysis while having a solid basis in the theoretical concepts.
 Exercises late in the course require the use of econometric software, and students also develop skill in interpreting and understanding regression output and how it pertains to economic and policy questions.